 It should ideally provide significant benefits to support the business by underpinning the Safety Management System (SMS).

 This course was developed to be equally relevant for those Operators for whom Compliance Monitoring and Quality Systems are new concepts and those for whom the new requirements are simply a transition from their existing systems.
-This course was also designed to give delegates sufficient theoretical auditor training for them to then continue on to an in-company auditor training programme.
+This course was also designed to give delegates sufficient theoretical auditor training for them to then continue on to an in-company auditor training program.

-The course also deals with effective auditing of the AOC Part M Continuing Airworthiness Management Organisation (CAMO) and the Approved Training Organisation (ATO).
+The course also deals with the effective auditing of the AOC Part M Continuing Airworthiness Management Organisation (CAMO) and the Approved Training Organisation (ATO).